-This will abort the test if both channels 1 and 2 have RMS above 5 at the same time.
-The logical operators return 0 if False, and 1 if True, so an abort threshold of 0.5 will abort when the comparison is True.
+Aborts the test if channels 1 and 2 have an RMS value above 5 at the same time.
+The logical operators return zero if false and 1 if true, so an abort threshold of 0.5 will abort when the comparison is true.

 37. Specialized aborts